depicted-candela/TransitionalSQL/9_plSqlFusion/README.md

         <strong>Meaning:</strong> You can create a <code>MLE MODULE</code> containing standard JavaScript code (e.g., ES modules with <code>export</code>).
 Then, you create a PL/SQL "call specification" (a regular function or procedure) that links to and exposes a specific JavaScript function to the SQL and PL/SQL environment.
     </li>
     <li>
-        <strong>Value:</strong> This feature brings **synergy**.
+        <strong>Value:</strong> This feature brings <strong>synergy</strong>.
 It allows you to use the best language for the job, right inside the database.
 For complex JSON parsing, regular expressions, or leveraging existing JavaScript business logic, you can now avoid moving data to an application tier, perform the logic with data locality, and reap massive performance gains.
 It's a true JavaScript inclusion for your database institution.
     </li>
 </ul>